Gethe/wow-ui-source/README.markdown

 slightly.
 Those with more will lose some damage reduction, increasingly so as their resilience climbs.

+  * A dead player can now be resurrected by targeting them using the Party or Raid Frame even if they have released.
+No more hunting for corpses.

 **[Classes: General][3]**

   * All non-damaging interrupts off the global cooldown will now always hit